PRANAVC16/Zoonotic-Spillover-Predictor/PROJECT_OVERVIEW.md

 ### What the project is - and is not

 SpilloverAI is a research prototype for environmental intelligence around KFD.
 It predicts reported outbreak occurrence from environmental observations; it does not diagnose disease, predict individual infection, establish causality or provide a calibrated epidemiological outbreak probability.
 Its contribution lies in the reproducible integration of remote sensing, climate data, verified disease evidence, spatial validation and interpretable machine learning.

-### Project outcome and next step

-The V1 technical pipeline, validated model, dashboard and research assets are complete.
-The immediate next objective is to document the work in a research paper, publish the repository cleanly on GitHub and present the dashboard as a transparent research demonstrator.
-Future versions can improve district boundaries, temporal forest-loss features, climate coverage, target volume, model calibration and extension to additional zoonotic diseases.